 In addition, you are expected to post responses to at least three other students' reflections on the reading every week.
-Each response should show comprehension of the reading material, and should engage the other student's reflection in a thoughtful and substantive manner.
+Each response should show comprehension of the reading material and should engage the other student's reflection in a thoughtful and substantive manner.
 Discussion may continue past the due date if sufficient interest is ongoing.
 The minimum requirement is three responses per week.

-Summative assessments for the course: Pairs of students will prepare and present two 10-minute presentations that trace the development of scientific thought on two different topics.
+Summative assessments for the course: Students (either in pairs or alone depending on the size of the class) will prepare and present two 10-minute presentations that trace the development of scientific thought on two different topics.
 The first presentation will be on a topic relevant to the History of Medicine, and the second will be on the historical development of thought in one area of biology or chemistry.
 Details about these presentations are available within the appropriate module.
 Each presentation is worth 50 points.